The dependency question Guard answers

 - Registry and install configuration: private mirrors, registry settings, lifecycle scripts, package-age gates, and related controls.

-Guard also records the repository, default branch, exact audited revision, commit link, and available history depth.
-Without that target, a report becomes ambiguous as soon as a lockfile, image, or workflow changes.
+Guard also records the repository provider, host, complete repository path, default branch, exact audited revision, commit link when one can be built, and available history depth.
+This keeps the target precise for GitHub, GitLab, and repositories with nested group paths.
+Without that identity, a report becomes ambiguous as soon as a lockfile, image, or workflow changes.

 Generated and machine-local directories such as node_modules, virtual environments, build output, caches, coverage, and vendored scanner databases are excluded by default.
 They create duplicates and describe the audit machine more often than the tracked repository.
 A file from one of those locations is included only when it proves a problem that is itself checked in.